-Today, for sale I was going to work on several blog posts: a Book of the Week post, price a midseaon finale post on The Vampire Diaries and Arrow, buy more about and a review of The Hobbit, which I saw last night.
+Today, I was going to work on several blog posts: a Book of the Week post, a midseason finale post on The Vampire Diaries and Arrow, and a review of The Hobbit, which I saw last night.

 I was on a high, extremely happy.
 I had a good night with my friends last night, eating good food and seeing The Hobbit at midnight.